iamsquare/complex.js/docusaurus/docs/operations/utility.md

 ### Returns

-A new `Complex` number representing the conjugate (real part unchanged, imaginary part negated).
+A new Complex number representing the conjugate of z.

 ### Example